-It's difficult to make specific card recommendations given that soundcard manufacturers update hardware and drivers on a regular basis and your needs will be very different to the next person.
+It's difficult to make specific recommendations given that audio device manufacturers update hardware and drivers on a regular basis and your needs will be very different to the next person.
 This FAQ considers some important issues to consider in your search for a sound-card.

-Note about sound quality: The only time your sound card will affect the sound quality of your final rendered tracks is if you have used recordings or samples made with it in your track.
-Otherwise, your soundcard is just playing back digital audio data that has been processed by FL Studio and this has nothing to do with the soundcard.
+Note about audio quality: The only time your sound card or audio interface can influence the quality of your rendered tracks, is if you have used recordings or samples made with it in your track.
+Otherwise, your audio device just playing back digital audio data that has been processed by FL Studio.

 Get ASIO!
 Of almost equal importance to your CPU speed is that your soundcard / audio interface supports ASIO drivers.
 ASIO is a software device driver standard that allows FL Studio direct access to the soundcard rather than communicating via the Windows operating system (as with the standard Windows driver).
 This will mean a significant performance advantage when running FL Studio.
 Look for a sound card for which the manufacturer has written custom ASIO drivers (check the specifications for mention of ASIO or ASIO2 support).
-NOTE: ASIO is all about software to hardware communication efficiency and performance here has little to do with the capabilities of the underlying hardware.
+NOTES: ASIO is all about software to hardware communication efficiency and performance here has little to do with the capabilities of the underlying hardware.
 FL Studio ASIO provides the full flexibility of ASIO for almost any device you are using, but it is not as efficient and low-latency as a native ASIO driver written for a specific audio interface.

 Reduce room noise!

 In terms of PC noise, Google 'quiet pc' and you will be on the path to serenity.
 There are quite a few PC and component suppliers dedicated to making quiet PCs.